 Other airport-based testing options

 Testing centres have recently been opened at a number of major UK airports.
 However, due to the way PCR tests results have to be analysed it is generally not possible to undergo a PCR test and get the result the same day from any airport locations, so plan on visiting the airport a few days before travel, depending on the requirements of your destination.
-Providers of services include:
+Airport testing is also available to book via our parters – DiamondAir, Express Test and Collinson Group – at a discounted rate.

 British Airways & Randox Health